Indiana Industrial HEMP

-To register to grow hemp in 2021 click here.
+To register to grow hemp click here.
 If you are currently registered you can log into the hemp portal here.
-We also recommend reviewing the Ten Questions to Ask Before Growing Hemp in 2020 and the Indiana Hemp Frequently Asked Questions.
+We also recommend reviewing the Ten Questions to Ask Before Growing Hemp and the Indiana Hemp Frequently Asked Questions.

 |Section 1: Authorities in Law|

 Section 4: Forms Section 5: Federal (USDA, FDA, EPA) Comments, Hemp Guidance

 |Section 7: Seed & Seed Labeling of Hemp|

 Section 2: Frequently Asked Questions and Indiana Hemp Websites

 Section 5: Federal (USDA, FDA, EPA) Comments, Hemp Guidance

 |Section 8: EPA & Pesticide Use in Hemp|

 Section 3: Applications for Grower/Handler of Hemp with University

 |Section 6: Research Links for Hemp||Section 9: General Information|